 The ACL is the main stabilizing ligament of the knee.
 Young female athletes are two to eight times more likely to experience ACL ruptures than males in the same sports and at the same level of play.

-ACL Injury Prevention Program for Female Athletes
+Strong Girls: ACL Injury Prevention Program for Female Athletes

 Female ACL injuries are primarily non-contact, unexpected injuries, usually occurring upon landing from a normal jump or while making a routine cut.
 The ligament can tear if an athlete stops, turns or lands from a jump in an awkward position or with poor balance and control.
 Research has shown that with proper training, the incidence of ACL injuries in female athletes can be lowered by as much as 80 percent.